 Here's something important to know before we go any further: you are not broken.
 You are not faithless.
 And you are not alone in this.

-That's not a small thing.
-That's a quiet epidemic that most people are managing in private, often convinced that everyone else has it more together than they do.
-But statistics don't capture what it actually feels like — the way anxiety hollows out the joy from ordinary moments, makes you dread things you used to love, and whispers that something terrible is always just around the corner.
+Statistics don't capture what anxiety actually feels like — the way it hollows out the joy from ordinary moments, makes you dread things you used to love, and whispers that something terrible is always just around the corner.

 You were not built to live like that.
 And there is a way through — not around, not over, but genuinely through.